mehmet0sahinn/cross-lingual-ner-adaptation/README.md

-# Cross-Lingual Named Entity Recognition (NER) with XLM-RoBERTa
+# Cross-Lingual NER with XLM-R: Zero & Few-Shot Adaptation to Turkish

 This repository presents a multilingual Named Entity Recognition (NER) model fine-tuned on Turkish using the `xlm-roberta-base` model.
 The training data is derived from the PAN-X dataset within the XTREME benchmark.